danial2742/danial2742.github.io/_posts/2024-06-16-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Hello World!"
 date:   2024-06-16 15:55:49 +0330
 categories: jekyll update
 excerpt_separator: <!--more-->
 image: https://photographylife.com/wp-content/uploads/2023/05/Nikon-Z8-Official-Samples-00002.jpg
 author: Daniel
-subtitle: New test for my personal website
+subtitle: First post of my personal website powered by Jekyll
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.